chsxf/CiderTweenKit/README.md

 # Features

-This package provides tweens to animate values of various types with lieanr or non-linear interpolation.
+This package provides tweens to animate values of various types with linear or non-linear interpolation.

 The supported types are: